department-of-veterans-affairs/vets-website/content/pages/careers-employment/index.md

     </div>

   <div class="link">
-    <a href="https://www.vets.gov/education/tools-programs/careerscope/"><b>Match Your Interests and Skills to a Career With a CareerScope Assessment</b></a>
+    <a href="https://www.vets.gov/education/tools-programs/careerscope/"><b>Match Your Interests and Skills to a Career with a CareerScope Assessment</b></a>
     <p>Use this online tool to get recommendations for careers you may enjoy and succeed in, and training programs to help you get started.</p>
   </div>